 Our Medal Routes project, which ran from 2011-2016, was particularly aimed at helping inactive people become more active by mapping short, circular routes from a central hub.
 There are now over 750 routes of 15, 30 and 60 minutes, which can be downloaded from our website.

 We are partners in the delivery of the Scottish government’s National Walking Strategy.

 We believe that outdoor recreation plays a key role in encouraging more people to be active in the natural environment and to gain all the benefits this brings.
 However, this needs sustained funding from national and local government.

-This includes retaining budgets to support the work of access staff in local authorities and investing in walking infrastructure – paths, signage, bridges – as well as promotional materials such as maps, websites and leaflets.
+This includes retaining budgets to support the work of access staff and ranger services in local authorities and investing in paths, signage and bridges – as well as promotional materials such as maps, websites and leaflets.

 Without this infrastructure, people will be less likely to get outdoors, and particularly those who face the highest barriers to participation.

 Scotland has some of the worst average life expectancy levels in Western Europe and there is increasing awareness that our inactive lifestyles are making the situation worse.
 Evidence is growing that physical inactivity increases our risk of developing over 40 diseases, while regular brisk walking could improve cardiovascular fitness and reduce body fat in sedentary but otherwise healthy individuals.